Jodie Williams: 2010 World Junior Championships

 In 2010, Williams started off her season in strong form – at the Loughborough Games, she broke the 200 m British junior record when she ran 22.79 s, beating a strong field including senior Olympian Joice Maduaka.
 A week later, at the Bedford International Games, she broke the 100 m British junior record when she ran 11.24 s.
 After winning both the events at the England Athletics U20 Championships, she set off for the 2010 World Junior Championships in Athletics, which were to be held in Moncton, Canada.

 Williams carried on her unbeaten run by winning the 100 m final in a time of 11.40 s to make it 149 races unbeaten.
-After the race she said "I thought if I got off to a good start I'd be in with a good chance and that's just what I did.
-I knew it was going be a close race and I wasn't quite sure I could come out and perform again, so it's obviously a huge relief and the pressure has lifted a bit."

 The next day it was the 200 m.
 She came first in her heat and semi final.
 Williams was the fastest qualifier, but suffered her first defeat in her athletics career by coming second in the final to American Stormy Kendrick.
 In the 4 × 100 m relay the Great Britain team was eliminated due to a bad baton exchange between Williams and Rebekah Wilson.